 The recipe for chicken salt has changed since Brinkworth first developed it.
-He told celebrity chef Adam Liaw that his blend contained onion powder, garlic powder, celery salt, paprika, chicken bouillon and monosodium glutimate.
-The Mitani version today lists its ingredients as: Sea Salt (82%), Rice Flour, Spices, Vegetable Powders (Onion, Garlic Natural Flavour, Yeast Extract and Anticaking Agent (551).
-It is halal, gluten free, suitable for vegetarians and contains no MSG and, clearly, no chicken.
+He told celebrity chef Adam Liaw that his blend contained onion powder, garlic powder, celery salt, paprika, chicken bouillon and monosodium glutamate.
+The Mitani version today lists its ingredients as Sea Salt (82%), Rice Flour, Spices, Vegetable Powders (Onion, Garlic Natural Flavour, Yeast Extract and Anticaking Agent (551).
+It is halal, gluten-free, suitable for vegetarians and contains no MSG and, clearly, no chicken.
 Brinkworth claims that it’s not a patch on his original recipe.

 Other manufacturers are Saxa, Masterfoods and Nice N’ Tasty and all their recipes are slightly different.
 Most don’t identify the spices they use and include a generic mention of “flavours”.
 Perhaps most